Contactless QR Menu: Setup & Common Mistakes

 Should I still give guests a paper menu if they ask?

 Yes.
 Contactless menus are the default, not a mandate.
 Guests who prefer paper should get paper — it's a small accommodation that prevents a negative experience.
+Studies consistently show that fewer than 20% of guests in markets where QR menus are common prefer paper when a digital option is available, but that minority deserves the option.

 Read next: